-Let’s begin by learning how to edit your posts In WordPress.
+Let’s begin by learning how to edit posts In WordPress.

 - How To Delete WordPress Posts – Tutorial

-- How To Edit And Delete WordPress Posts: Bulk Method – Tutorial
+- How To Edit And Delete Multiple WordPress Posts – Tutorial

 - Editing And Deleting Posts – Additional Info

-Complete the tutorial in this section to learn how to edit WordPress posts …
+Complete the tutorial in this section to learn how to edit your WordPress posts …

 Editing Posts Individually In WordPress

-Locate the post you would like to edit, then either click or hover over the post title to display post options and click Edit …
+In the Table of Posts, locate the post you would like to edit, then either click or hover over the title to display the options menu and click Edit …

-The selected post opens up in the Edit Post screen …
+The post you have selected opens up in the Edit Post area …